 We may identify opportunities to complement and expand our business by pursuing strategic acquisitions of financial institutions and other complementary businesses.
 We must generally receive federal regulatory approval before we can acquire an institution or business.
 In determining whether to approve a proposed acquisition, federal banking regulators will consider, among other factors, the effect of the acquisition on competition, our financial condition, our future prospects, and the impact of the proposal on U.S. financial stability.
 The regulators also review current and projected capital ratios and levels, the competence, experience, and integrity of management and its record of compliance with laws and regulations, the convenience and needs of the communities to be served (including the acquiring institution's record of compliance under the CRA) and the effectiveness of the acquiring institution in combating money laundering activities.
 Such regulatory approvals may not be granted on terms that are acceptable to us, or at all.
-We may also be required to sell or close branches as a condition to receiving regulatory approval, which condition may not be acceptable to us, may reduce the benefit of any acquisition.
+We may also be required to sell or close branches, or precluded from doing so, as a condition to receiving regulatory approval, which condition may not be acceptable to us or, if acceptable to us, may reduce the benefit of any acquisition.